laurent-cheret/VFE/README.md

 # VFE
 Variational Feature Encoder for Image Classifiers

-Transfer Learning (TL) plays a vital role in im- age classification systems based on Deep Convolutional Neural Networks (DCNNs).
+Transfer Learning (TL) plays a vital role in image classification systems based on Deep Convolutional Neural Networks (DCNNs).
 Systems employing such technique may be susceptible to distortions on images, motivating the development of robust DCNNs capable of facing these problems.
-Unfortu- nately, changes in the architecture of DCNNs are sometimes specific to a kind of distortion and result in models that need to be retrained from scratch.
+Unfortunately, changes in the architecture of DCNNs are sometimes specific to a kind of distortion and result in models that need to be retrained from scratch.
 This work proposes the use of autoencoders as intermediaries between pre-trained DCNNs and